 Payment Methods and Terms

 17. Once Indianapolis Car Transport has selected, assigned, and dispatched a Carrier for the Consumer’s shipping order, Indianapolis Car Transport will notify the Consumer based on the contact information given during the booking process.
-For all orders placed through Indianapolis Car Transport, a small portion of the payment is required upon pickup of the vehicle.
+For all orders placed through Indianapolis Car Transport, a small portion of the payment is required after pickup of the vehicle.
 This nonrefundable deposit is calculated according to factors of the shipment.
 This includes variable such as the type and condition of the vehicle; the type of shipment requested; and the distance of the shipment (according to the pickup and drop off locations).

 19. It is responsibility of the Consumer to provide the full payment owed when the Carrier delivers the vehicle.
 At that time, all payments to the Carrier must be made in the form of cash, cashier’s check or money order.
 Before the delivery, business checks, credit or debit card payments should be discussed and agreed upon between the Consumer and the Carrier.
 It is also important to note that funds must be made payable to the delivering Carrier and not to Indianapolis Car Transport.